IHE/HIE-Whitepaper/README.md

-**Comments on this whitepaper are invited at any time and can [be submitted as GitHub issues](https://github.com/IHE/HIE-Whitepaper/issues)**
+**Comments on this whitepaper are invited at any time and can be submitted as either [IHE comment form](https://www.ihe.net/ITI_Public_Comments/) or [GitHub issues](https://github.com/IHE/HIE-Whitepaper/issues)** Please reference the section that your comment applies to.